 - 18. A hand with more than seven cards is dead.
 A hand with less than seven cards at the showdown is dead, except any player missing a seventh card may have the hand ruled live.
 [See "Section 16 Explanations," discussion #4, for more information on this rule.] - 19.
 A player who calls a bet even though beaten by an opponent's upcards is not entitled to a refund.
-(The caller receives information about the opponent that is not available for free.)
+(The player is receiving information about an opponent's hand that is not available for free.)

-SECTION 9 - SEVEN-CARD STUD LOW (RAZZ)
+SECTION 9 - RAZZ (SEVEN-CARD STUD LOW)

-The lowest-ranking hand wins the pot.
-Aces are low only, and two aces are the lowest pair.
+The lowest hand wins the pot.
 The format is similar to seven-card stud high, except the high card (aces are low) is required to make the forced bet on the first round, and the low hand acts first on all subsequent rounds.
 Straights and flushes have no ranking, so the best possible hand is 5-4-3-2-A (a wheel).
 An open pair does not affect the betting limit.